Honda Civic Tourer review

 Our choice: Honda Civic Tourer 1.6 i-DTEC SE Plus

-The petrol option is a 1.8-litre i-VTEC unit that feels a lot slower than its diesel counterpart, but does come with a choice of either manual or automatic gearbox.
-It struggles up steep hills though, and would not cope well once it has been fully loaded up with passengers and luggage.
+The petrol option is a 1.8-litre i-VTEC unit that revs freely, but feels a lot slower than its diesel counterpart.
+It does come with a choice of either manual or automatic gearbox but has to be worked hard to match the same easy in-gear grunt of the diesel, which spoils refinement.
+It struggles up steep hills too, and would not cope well once it has been fully loaded up with passengers and luggage.

 The Honda Civic Tourer comes well equipped, with all models getting Bluetooth, digital DAB radio and 16-inch alloy wheels.